 Agriculture and Food Security

-Despite some progress, the very high level of poverty in Burkina Faso contributes to a dire health situation.
+Despite some progress, the high level of poverty in Burkina Faso contributes to a dire health situation.
 Malnutrition and malaria are widespread, and many citizens have little or no access to basic health care or clean drinking water.
-USAID works to expand access to these basic necessities.
-We also work with partner countries to invest in health systems and promote innovation.
+USAID’s primary focus in the health sector is on expanding the prevention of, and treatment for, malaria.

 Working in Crises and Conflict

 Among the Sahelian countries, only Burkina Faso is projected to experience a reduction in the number of food-insecure and malnourished individuals in 2014.
 The U.N. estimates that 1.3 million people may face food insecurity in Burkina Faso, a drop from 1.8 million in 2013.

 The decrease is attributed to efforts by the Government of Burkina Faso, with complementary support from humanitarian actors.
 However, malnutrition prevalence remains high in rural areas, according to the U.N.
 As of May 2014, Burkina Faso continued to host more than 34,000 Malian refugees, the majority of whom reside in food-insecure northern regions, where already-scarce host community resources are strained by the presence of additional families.

 USAID is working to improve food security and nutrition among vulnerable households, as well as address the drivers of violent extremism in Burkina Faso with an emphasis on young people.